frankaemika/docs/source/ros_introduction.rst

       </library>

-which is exported by adding
+which is exported by adding:

 .. code-block:: xml